intershop/intershop-pwa/docs/state-management.md

 ### Actions - Types

 Action types should be aggregated in an enum type.
-The enum should be composed of the sub-state name and 'ActionTypes'.
+The enum should be composed of the substate name and 'ActionTypes'.
 The key of the type should be written in PascalCase.
 The string value of the type should contain the feature in brackets and a readable action description.
 The description should give hints about the dispatcher of the said action, i.e., actions dispatched due to a HTTP service response should have 'API' in their name, actions dispatched by other actions should have 'Internal' in their description.

 ```typescript
 export enum FooActionTypes {